 When government transfers fail to keep up with the rising cost of living, the families who are the hardest hit are the ones headed by earners who are already marginalized and tend to do poorly in the labour market.
-Single-mother, aboriginal and recent immigrant families tend to have lower earnings and face higher unemployment rates, which puts them at a disproportionately higher risk of poverty.
+Single-mother, Aboriginal and recent immigrant families tend to have lower earnings and face higher unemployment rates, which puts them at a disproportionately higher risk of poverty.

 The living wage is also affected by indirect government transfers, in the form of public services and infrastructure that shift certain costs off the shoulders of individual families.
-The U-Pass program for all students in public post-secondary institutions, for example, reduced the 2013 Vancouver living wage by 25 cents per hour.
-Increasing the stock of affordable housing, or introducing a universal, publicly funded child care system, or a national pharmacare or dental coverage program for children and modest income families, would likewise decrease the amount employers need to pay to provide a living wage.
-For example, the widely-endorsed \$10/day Child Care Community Plan proposed by the Coalition of Child Care Advocates of BC and the Early Childhood Educators of BC (based on research from UBC's Human Early Learning Partnership) would see parent fees capped at \$10/day for full-day programs and \$7/day for part-time programs, with no fees for households earning less than \$40,000 annually.
-If implemented, the \$10/day plan would reduce the Vancouver living wage by \$3.36 per hour to \$16.26.
-(See the Living Wage for Families policy calculator livingwageforfamilies.ca/policy.)
+The U-Pass program for all students in public post-secondary institutions, for example, reduced the 2014 Metro Vancouver living wage by 24 cents per hour.
+Increasing the stock of affordable housing, or introducing a universal affordable child care system, or a national pharmacare or dental coverage program for children and modest income families, would likewise decrease the amount employers need to pay to provide a living wage.
+For example, the widely-endorsed \$10/day Child Care Plan would see parent fees capped at \$10/day for full-day programs and \$7/day for part-time programs, with no fees for households earning less than \$40,000 annually.
+If implemented, the \$10/day plan would reduce the Metro Vancouver living wage by \$3.57 per hour to \$16.53.
+(See the Living Wage for Families policy calculator at livingwageforfamilies.ca/about/public-policy.)